dstrek/ember-simple-data/README.md

 });
 ```

 Then we need to define the models that will be inserted into the store.
 This is a description of the attributes on each object and its relationship to other objects you have.
-The `has_many` and `belongs_to` attribute definitions require you pass it the name of the store these related objects are defined on and which attribute to expect the list of ids to be in.
+The `has_many` and `belongs_to` attribute definitions require you pass the name of the store which these related objects are defined on and which attribute contains the list of ids or id.

 ```js
 users.define({